MohOsman/spring-boot-reservations/README.md

 # spring-boot-reservations
-A simple Backend Applicaiton for handling room reservations  created with spring boot
+A simple backend applicaiton for handling room reservations  created with spring boot